 An essential part of the Resident's training is in emergency surgery.
 A case listed as an emergency must genuinely qualify as one, meaning that the condition should present an imminent threat to life without rapid surgical intervention, regardless of the time of presentation.
 Residents must take a full and active part in the provision of the emergency surgery service.
-In the early part of the programme this may be under direct supervision of a senior surgeon or ECVS diplomate but in the latter part of the programme the Resident should be able to assume full responsibility.
+In the early part of the programme this may be under direct supervision of a senior surgeon or ECVS Diplomate but in the latter part of the programme the Resident should be able to assume full responsibility.
 Although there is no set minimum requirement for emergency case numbers, it is expected that there will be significant numbers of cases logged as emergencies in the Surgery Case Log for each year of the programme.
 In programmes where there is inadequate exposure to emergency surgery in the primary training centre, external rotations in an approved SVSRP must be arranged to complete the Resident's training.
-For small animal emergency cases can only be logged during obligatory rotations such as internal medicine, DI, pathology, and anaesthesia when a covering letter with the anaesthesia report for these cases is submitted with the annual report or final credential submission prior to acceptance of the case.
+For Small Animal programmes emergency cases can only be logged during obligatory rotations such as Internal Medicine, Diagnostic Imaging, Pathology, and Anaesthesia when a covering letter with the anaesthesia report for these cases is submitted with the annual report or final credential submission prior to acceptance of the case.